 Forever Preserved and Protected

-The Mesa Verde landscape in the American southwest is considered to be the site of the prehistoric Ancestral Puebloan culture, which lasted for some nine hundred years from c 450 to 1300, on this plateau in southwest Colorado at an altitude of more than 2600 meters (8,500 feet).
+The Mesa Verde landscape in the American southwest is considered to be the site of the prehistoric Ancestral Puebloan culture, which lasted for some seven hundred years from c 550 to 1300, on this plateau in southwest Colorado at an altitude of more than 2600 meters (8,500 feet).
 There is a great concentration of spectacular Pueblo Indian dwellings.
-Some 600 ‘cliff dwellings’ have been recorded within Mesa Verde National Park, including the famous multi-storey ones such as Cliff Palace, Balcony House, and Square Tower House, built of sandstone and mud mortar, and an additional 4100 archaeological sites have been discovered.
-New discoveries are routinely made.
+Some 600 ‘cliff dwellings’ have been recorded within Mesa Verde National Park, including the famous multi-story ones such as Cliff Palace, Balcony House, and Spruce Tree House, built of sandstone and mud mortar, and an additional 4100 archaeological sites have been identified.
+New findings are routinely made.

-The exceptional archaeological sites (ruins) of the Mesa Verde landscape provide eloquent testimony to the ancient cultural traditions and history of Native American tribes.
+The exceptional archaeological sites (previously referred to as ruins) of the Mesa Verde landscape provide eloquent testimony to the ancient cultural traditions and history of Native American tribes.
 They represent a graphic link between the past and present ways of life of the Puebloan Peoples of the American southwest.

 In 1978, Mesa Verde National Park was named a World Heritage Site in recognition of its exceptional archaeological relevance – including its spectacular cliff dwellings tucked into the sandstone alcoves of its steep-walled canyons.

-These fascinating cliff dwellings were built by the Ancestral Puebloans (previously known as the Anasazi) in the late 12th and 13th centuries.
-Guided tours are available for park visitors.
-Additionally, many prehistoric villages and archaeological sites found on mesa tops, provide a link to North America's prehistoric past.
+Ancestral Puebloans (aka Anasazi) built these fascinating cliff dwellings in the late 12th and 13th centuries.
+Additionally, many prehistoric villages and archaeological sites found on mesa tops provide a link to North America's prehistoric past.
+[Guided tours] are available for park visitors.

 For more about Mesa Verde’s World Heritage status, visit the United Nations Educational, Scientific and Cultural Organization.
 (UNESCO)